bretth/woven/docs/conventions.rst

 - If an etc subdirectory is not package related (eg init.d) the template will only be uploaded to overwrite an existing template.

-etc templates are uploaded each time setupnode is run
+etc templates are uploaded if the template has changed or if the packages on the node change.

 *UFW firewall rules*